Goodsmileduck/helm-push-action/README.md

 # Helm push action

-This action lint and package helm chart and publish it to your chartmuseum.
+This action package helm chart and publish it to your chartmuseum.

 ## Usage